yinon-gold/mlops-dtu-project/reports/README.md

 >
 > Answer:

-﻿In order to manage dependencies more efficiently, we utilized virtual environments.
+In order to manage dependencies more efficiently, we utilized virtual environments.
 The pipreqs python package was employed to generate requirements, which were subsequently installed using pip.
 For a new team member to contribute to this project, the process is quite straightforward.
 They simply need to establish a new virtual environment.